 In both cases, leaving the spam list is very difficult.

-In the best-case scenario, your domain will be punished by the mail service for a certain period of time.
+In the best-case scenario, your domain will be punished by the mail service for a certain period.
 In this event, you’ll simply have to wait.
 Your company will lose time and thus money.

 Apart from this, it can also impact your SEO.
 All Google services are interconnected; once you get deep into spam, the world’s most used Search Engine stops showing your web pages on its SERPs.
 And all the efforts/money your SEO manager has invested in your company’s discoverability on the web are wasted.